Sports Funding

 The Premium is designed to help children get an active start in life, supporting primary schools to improve the quality of their PE and sport provision so that pupils experience the benefits of regular exercise – from becoming healthier both mentally and physically to improved behaviour and better academic achievement.
 The funding is a ring-fenced grant for English primary schools to provide additional and sustainable improvements to the quality of PE, sport and physical activity.
 Allocations to schools are determined by a formula based on pupil numbers.

-The school will receive approximately £18000 in funding for the Sports Premium.
+The school was allocated £18050 in funding for the Sports Premium.

 Unspent PE and sport premium grant funding